Streeam/Purchase_Request/README.md

                   A manager cannot fire himself, but he can quit.
 If he quits, the company is dissolved (see ../companies/delete/{companyId})
                   Removes all the employee's roles except the default ROLE_USER.
                   Send a notification and a email to the user informing him that he got fired.
-                  TODO NEEDS TESTING
+                  Send notifications to all company's employees informing them that the employee has been fired TODO NEEDS TESTING
                   TODO FRONTEND
          11. api/companies/{companyId}/leave-company (Pre-Authorize ROLE_EMPLOYEE)